The world is becoming more and more mobile.

 4. Add structured data markup

-When focusing on hyperlocal marketing, it is essential to categorize your business as local.
+When focusing on local online marketing, it is essential to categorize your business as local.
 Including structured data markup related to your business on your website pages will help Google find out as much information as possible about your business.

 List different business attributes, such as address, business hours, phone number, social links, site logo, and an official name.
 If implemented properly, it makes it easier for your business to appear in relevant geographic search results.
 Make sure to incorporate the appropriate markup for each location to help people find your business easier.